Why Sam Houston is Honored in Texas and Elsewhere

-At age 19, he followed in his dad's footsteps with regard to joining in a war effort still battling the British in the War of 1812.
-He was injured and did not rise above the rank of third lieutenant before becoming a disabled veteran.
+At age 19 he followed in his dad's footsteps concerning joining in a war effort still battling the British in the War of 1812.
+He was injured and did not rise above the rank of 3rd lieutenant before becoming a disabled veteran.

 Houston studied law under Judge James Trimble and passed his bar examination becoming a lawyer.
 By 1818 Sam Houston became a prosecutor in Nashville, Tennessee and by 1822 was elected to the U.S. House of Representatives for Tennessee.
 Not bad for a young man who had little in the way of formal education!

-All of his experiences with the Cherokee Nation as well as getting to know Andrew Jackson during the war, plus his congressional experience for 4 years led him to becoming Governor of Tennessee in 1927.
+All of his experiences with the Cherokee Nation as well as getting to know Andrew Jackson during the war, plus his congressional expertise for 4 years led him to become Governor of Tennessee in 1927.

 He was on a rapid rise to the top politically!

-His first marriage to young 19 year old Eliza Allen in 1829 ended abruptly after only a short time of eleven weeks and the true reasons were never revealed.
+His first marriage to young 19-year-old Eliza Allen in 1829 ended abruptly after only a short time of eleven weeks, and the exact reasons were never revealed.
 It so affected Houston that he resigned as Governor of Tennessee.

 Gradually becoming more involved with politics again, he was accused of beating a U.S. Congressman with a hickory cane on the streets of Washington because of a verbal disagreement regarding Indian rations.
 That must have been quite a scene!
 After a rather famous trial, he was reprimanded and once again shifted focus.

-What would ultimately become the sovereign state of Texas was...at the time...a part of Mexico.
+What would ultimately become the sovereign state of Texas was at the time a part of Mexico.
 Mexico had won its independence from Spain in the Mexican War of Independence which ended in 1821.
-But it was hard for Mexico to control its northern territories and with expansion of settlers from the United States, these lands were becoming more contested ultimately resulting in the Texas Revolution.
+But it was hard for Mexico to control its northern territories.
+With the expansion of settlers from the United States these northern lands were becoming more contested ultimately resulting in the Texas Revolution.